Flo Perkins

 Flo Perkins (born 1951) is an American glass artist currently working and residing in the Pojoaque Valley north of Santa Fe, New Mexico.
-She received her Bachelor of Arts from the Philadelphia College of Art (1974), Master of Arts from the University of California at Los Angeles (1981), and she studied under renowned Italian master glass blower Lino Tagliapietra.
 Her work can be found in several museum collections including the Corning Museum of Glass, the Los Angeles County Museum of Art, the Albuquerque Museum and the Racine Art Museum as well as numerous public and private collections.

+Early life

+She received her Bachelor of Arts from the Philadelphia College of Art (1974), Master of Arts from the University of California, Los Angeles (1981), and she studied under renowned Italian master glass blower Lino Tagliapietra.